 4. Anthesis timing as the determinant of arrival sequence of diverse pollinators

 For flowers that bloom for more than 24 hours, the time they first open does not seem to matter much.
 However, many flowers open at a certain time of day, and the timing varies across plant species—some open in the morning, while others open in the evening.
 Why?

 Adenophora flowers that open in the evening are primarily pollinated by nocturnal settling moths.
 Bees and hoverflies also visit the flowers during the daytime, but their pollination efficiency is much lower (Funamoto & Ohashi 2017, see below).
 Thus, the dusk opening in Adenophora flowers prioritizes visits by nocturnal moths and avoid the waste of pollen, nectar, and stigmatic surface by less efficient diurnal pollinators.
 We have recently found that a similar adaptation in anthesis timing of Salix caprea that blooms early spring.
 Salix flowers depend largely on diurnal pollination by bees and wind.
-But they open in the evening to leave the opportunity for pollination by nocturnal moths that is supposed to be infrequent but more efficient in terms of pollen transfer to stigmas (Ohashi & Jürgens, in press).
+But they open in the evening to leave the opportunity for pollination by nocturnal moths that is supposed to be infrequent but more efficient in terms of pollen transfer to stigmas (Ohashi & Jürgens 2021).

 It will be interesting to see whether similar explanations apply to the anthesis timing of other species that are visited by a set of diverse pollinators varying in their activity time and pollination efficiency.